List of The Sandman characters: Cain and Abel

-Corinthian
+The Corinthian

 The Corinthian is a nightmare created by Dream, of human appearance but with two small additional mouths in place of his eyes.
 He enjoys eating the eyeballs of people he kills.

-The first version of the Corinthian is destroyed by Dream for spending several unsupervised decades on Earth as a serial killer (in Dream's view, a waste of his potential), and it is shown in The Sandman: Overture (2013) that Dream intended to do this before his imprisonment.
-Near the end of the series Dream creates a second Corinthian, altering his personality to be obedient and useful rather than homicidal.
+The first version of the Corinthian is destroyed by Dream while speaking at a "Cereal Convention" for spending several unsupervised decades on Earth as a serial killer (in Dream's view, a waste of his potential), and it is shown in The Sandman: Overture (2013) that Dream intended to do this before his imprisonment.

+Near the end of the series, Dream creates a second Corinthian, altering his personality to be obedient and useful rather than homicidal.
 In a later story in The Dreaming, the second Corinthian is haunted by the actions of the first.

+In the podcast, the Corinthian is voiced by Riz Ahmed.

+The Corinthian is portrayed by Boyd Holbrook in the Netflix series, having a more expanded role before the Doll's House arc.
+He is shown to manipulate circumstances regarding Ethel Cripps' death and behaves in a much less hostile way to Jed Walker, appearing to not desire to harm him.
+He is also shown as gay or pansexual in the series, often having sex with his male victims before killing them.

 Eve

+Eve is a special character who has been seen in the Lucifer series and is depicted as living in a cave in The Dreaming.